cropsinsilico/yggdrasil/yggdrasil/examples/ode2/README.rst

-A single ODE model without a symbolic solution runs with input from a files and output to a file.
+A model composed of 4 ODEs without a symbolic solution runs with input from a files and output to a file.